 The Certificate in Assistive Technology and Accessible Design is an interdisciplinary program designed to meet the demand for assistive technology and accessible design specialists.
-The Departments of Occupational Science and Technology and Communication Sciences Disorders in the College of Health Sciences, along with the Department of Exceptional Education in the School of Education, collaborate on the course offerings and management.
+The School of Rehabilitation Sciences and Technology and the Communication Sciences and Disorders program in the College of Health Professions and Sciences, along with the Department of Teaching and Learning in the School of Education, collaborate on the course offerings and management.
 The certificate follows a model of prerequisite disability and technology basic knowledge, survey of the fields, assessment, intervention and leadership.
 Completion of the certificate will help prepare the students to sit for State and National certification examinations as Assistive Technology Specialists, Rehabilitation Engineering Technologist and Low Vision Specialist.

 - Students wishing to obtain this certificate must declare their intention by applying to the program office or director.

 - All graduate certificate applicants—even those already enrolled in a UWM graduate program—must apply to the Graduate School through the Panthera Admission Application.

 - Graduate degree and previously admitted graduate non-degree students who decide to pursue a certificate program must submit the Panthera application before completing 6 credits in the certificate sequence.

 - Applicants must possess a baccalaureate degree and have a minimum 2.75 cumulative undergraduate grade point average to be admitted into a certificate program.